platformland/electric-book/book/text/data.md

 In the UK, the Cabinet Office solicits suggestions for the adoption of existing open standards via GitHub.[^2] Businesses, citizens or civil servants can suggest areas that may benefit from the adoption of standards.
 There is then an open process for the suggestion and adoption of open standards.

-When deciding on an approach to agreeing standards, make sure there is adequate space for ethical and privacy considerations.
-Especially when it comes to modelling data about people.

 ## 3. Build on APIs and create new APIs

 Developing a platform ecosystem requires both canonical data registers, and the business processes of government (for example, the status of a visa application) to be exposed as APIs. i.e. the data can be accessed programatically and in real-time.